 National media groups, however, are yet to make a mark in the Tamil space.
 A few years ago, India Today group decided to close the Tamil edition of its popular weekly magazine for want of readership and advertising revenue.

 Since literacy levels in the south remain high, magazines there typically cater to a wide array of readers with specialised editions covering subjects such as health, agriculture, education, fine arts and astrology.

-While the Hindu group has editorial and printing infrastructure to publish English-language publications including magazines such as Frontline and Sportstar, bringing out a vernacular magazine is a different ball game altogether, a senior industry professional, who declined to be identified, said.
+While the Hindu group has editorial and printing infrastructure to publish English-language publications including magazines such as Sportstar, bringing out a vernacular magazine is a different ball game altogether, a senior industry professional, who declined to be identified, said.